OwenCochell/cursepy/docs/source/basic/collection.rst

 The 'SearchParam' objects contains the following values for fine-tuning the search operation:

-* filter - Value to search for
+* searchFilter - Value to search for
 * index - Page index to search under
 * pageSize - Number of items to display per page
 * gameVersion - Game version to search under